 What were once distinct professions for serving others and building knowledge are now communities of workers struggling against a tide of increasingly unregulated capitalism that is being fed by human greed.
 Teachers have become education workers, joining a working class that is rapidly falling behind and that is increasingly being silenced by the power elite who control nearly all the wealth that once supported a thriving middle class.
 Working for Social Justice Inside and Outside the Classroom delivers critical counter-narratives aimed at resisting the insatiable greed of a few...

-(2014) I hypothesis that there is a correlation between the failure of Indigenous politics to achieve its goals and the sway of what Thomas Paine refers to as the false doctrine of Christian dogma.
-Unremitting evangelism and Christian hegemony has led to silencing or ...
+There is a correlation between the failure of Indigenous politics to achieve its goals and the sway of what Thomas Paine refers to as the false doctrine of Christian dogma.
+Unremitting evangelism and Christian hegemony has led to silencing or compromising authentic grassroots voices of Indigenous people.
+High conversion rates have weakened opportunities for resistance to colonialism and the loss of vital traditional values.